 What is the Cadetship Program?

 The Hydraulic Consultants Association of Australasia (HCAA) are offering a hydraulic cadetship to encourage and support students entering the Hydraulic Services industry in Australia and to foster and support the Hydraulics community by ensuring that there is a continual feed of young entrants into our industry.
 The HCAA will help to transfer knowledge and expertise from “old” to “new”.

 Each student selected will be sponsored by the HCAA or one of our contributing Affiliates.
 The HCAA has committed to providing one Cadetship position per year with any additional Cadetships offered dependent on additional Affiliate involvement.

 The Hydraulic Diploma is typically a three-year commitment if attending two nights per week.
 An additional 1-1.5 years will be required if the student has not completed the Pre-Requisite Certificate IV in Plumbing and Design.
 The Diploma and Certificate IV courses will both be run as “blended delivery”.
-This means the student can attend either face to face at TAFE North Sydney Campus or by using a dial-in platform to attend for those students that are interstate or overseas in New Zealand.
+This means the student can attend either face to face at TAFE North Sydney Campus or by using a Microsoft Teams platform to attend for those students that are interstate or possibly (TBC) in New Zealand.

 The average cost of the Diploma in Australia, without subsidies, is $26,197.